kmuto/review/doc/format.md

 @<hd>{first section}
 ```

-If you want to refer other chapter (file), you should add ID of chapter.
+If you want to refer another chapter (file), you should add the ID of chapter.

 Usage: